Cosgrove Hall Films: Cosgrove Hall Films

+In 1997, Cosgrove Hall Films produced two series for Channel 4 based on Wyrd Sisters and Soul Music, two novels from Pratchett's Discworld series.

-One of the studio's specialities was producing programmes for young children, such as Noddy's Toyland Adventures, Bill and Ben, and Andy Pandy for the BBC.
+One of the studio's specialities was producing programmes for young children, such as Oakie Doke, Bill and Ben, and Andy Pandy for the BBC.
 The latter two series were based on classic characters from the 1950s.
-In the mid-2000s, Cosgrove Hall worked on a new version of Postman Pat.
+In the mid 2000s, Cosgrove Hall worked on a new version of Postman Pat.
 The studio also animated Ghosts of Albion, the BBC's first fully animated webcast.
 Website visitors could learn about the production and help to develop the story.
 Cosgrove Hall produced Scream of the Shalka, a Doctor Who animated story for the BBC website.
+In 2005, Cosgrove Hall, with Zinkia Entertainment and Granada Kids, produced the Spanish-British children's series, Pocoyo, making this their first ever CGI production.
 In 2006, they animated the missing first and fourth episodes of the Doctor Who serial The Invasion for a DVD release.

-In 2008, shortly after Granada Television became the only surviving franchisee of Independent Television in England and Wales, all except four staff were made redundant by ITV, and Cosgrove Hall moved 'in house' to the Granada Television Studios in Manchester, ending 30 years of the studio in Chorlton.
-The company's owner, ITV Granada, was not very interested in investing in Cosgrove Hall, and a financial review decided that the company was no longer viable.
-The British animation production industry was struggling due to increasingly tough competition from state-subsidised production in other countries where the industry was growing and very buoyant.